On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} next-generation wireless networks are anticipated to accommodate both high-quality sensing and communication (SAC) applications, SAC witness a significant shift from isolation to integration, referred to as integrated sensing and communication (ISAC).
-ISAC allows wireless devices to conduct data transmission and environmental sensing simultaneously, utilizing the same signals and hardware platform \cite{globecom_2023,FanLiu6G,LiuAn,signal_processing_technique_ISAC}.
-By leveraging the dual functionality of ISAC, 6G wireless networks significantly enhance their communication reliability, efficiency, and intelligence while addressing the diverse and demanding requirements of various sensing applications.
+\IEEEPARstart{A}{s next-generation} wireless networks are anticipated to accommodate both high-quality sensing and communication applications, sensing and communication witness a significant shift from isolation to integration, referred to as integrated sensing and communications (ISAC).
+ISAC allows wireless devices to conduct data transmission and environmental sensing simultaneously, utilizing the same signals and hardware platform \cite{FanLiu6G,LiuAn,signal_processing_technique_ISAC,globecom_2023,Wang2025DeviceFreeISAC}.
+By leveraging the dual functionality of ISAC, future wireless networks significantly enhance their communication reliability, efficiency, and intelligence while addressing the diverse and demanding requirements of various sensing applications.

-Research on wireless multiple-input-multiple-output (MIMO) sensing and communication has been conducted in parallel for decades \cite{LiuAn,signal_processing_technique_ISAC}.
-As landing conditions for ISAC become increasingly mature, there is a pressing need to unfold unified studies for SAC and explore the fundamental theory for ISAC.
-Pioneering theoretical works \cite{CRB_hua,CRB_BF} on ISAC from estimation- and information-theoretic perspectives derive the \CRB (CRB)-Shannon rate performance bounds for ISAC systems under different setups, with randomness of the transmitted ISAC waveform neglected.
-An ISAC signal, however, must be random to convey information. \cite{CRB_hua,CRB_BF} simply assume that the sample correlation matrix of the capacity-achieving waveform (i.e., Gaussian waveform) is deterministic, which holds only when the channel coherence time approaches infinity.
-Consequently, the sensing performance is overly estimated, resulting in unachievable outer bounds that may fail to characterize a practical ISAC system.

-Thanks to the foundational work of Xiong et al. \cite{FanLiu}, a solid framework has been established for analyzing the fundamental tradeoffs in MIMO ISAC systems and revealing the SAC-optimum achieving strategies with random ISAC signals.
-In alignment with general SAC setups in theoretical studies, the ISAC signal in \cite{FanLiu} is modeled as random and known at sensing receivers while remaining unknown to communication receivers.
-Their work highlights that the SAC tradeoff primarily stems from the degree of randomness of the transmitted ISAC signals and the subspace overlap between sensing and communication channels, providing valuable insights into the intricate SAC interactions within ISAC.

-Identifying the ISAC performance limits is crucial for analyzing ISAC systems, understanding the impact of SAC channel parameters, and developing strategies to approach these optimal performances \cite{signal_processing_technique_ISAC,LiuAn,FanLiu6G}.
-Achieving this requires solving a family of Pareto multi-objective optimization problems, a complex stochastic functional optimization challenge.
-The main difficulty lies in the absence of closed-form expressions for the mutual information and the computational complexity of evaluating the expectation of the sensing metric for arbitrary input distributions.
-While \cite{FanLiu} smartly approximates ISAC limits by combining SAC-optimal strategies, this approach provides only loose bounds on the true ISAC limits.
-As a result, precisely identifying the performance limits of ISAC systems remains an ongoing challenge.